Hair grows out of little pockets in your skin called follicles. There are about

 Chemotherapy is usually used to treat cancer.
 Chemo is a potent medication that attacks rapidly diving cells, such as cancer cells, but it may also attack the hair follicles in the scalp and other parts of the body, leading to rapid hair loss.

-Hair will start to regrow on its own two to three weeks after chemotherapy is completed.
+Hair may start to regrow on its own 2 to 3 weeks after chemotherapy is completed.
 The hair may grow back as a soft fuzz at first.
-After about a month, real hair will begin to grow back at its normal rate of 6 inches per year.
+After about a month, hair may begin to grow back at its typical rate of 4 to 6 in. per year.

 Your new hair may grow back a different texture or color than before.
 In rare instances, hair loss from many years of strong chemotherapy can be permanent.

-Telogen effluvium usually starts about three months after the event.
+Telogen effluvium usually starts about 3 months after the event.
 Hair may appear thin, but you likely won’t go completely bald.

-The condition is fully reversible.
-Once the triggering event is treated (or you recover from your illness), your hair may start growing back after six months.
+This condition is fully reversible.
+Once the triggering event is treated (or you recover from your illness), your hair may start growing back after 6 months.
 However, this type of hair loss can last for years in some people.

 If you’ve experienced hair loss, and you’re trying to grow your hair back, many factors can affect the rate of hair growth, including:

 - stress and anxiety